ssalonen/python-packaging/README.md

 	&& /opt/reqsset3-an_example_pypi_project/venv/bin/python -c \
 		\"import numpy as np; print 'from numpy:', np.sqrt(4.5); import an_example_pypi_project; print an_example_pypi_project\" "
 ````

+## Other notes

+- the resulting wheels can be used in CI to speed up builds

 ## Known issues / TODO